Below we summarize the full set

 Issuer can issue

-an ID Token containing
+an U-Prove Token containing

 attributes that it never sees and